GHR Education Quick Apply Search Jobs Log In

 With greater access to opportunities throughout the country, nurses have a chance to work with specialists and fields that they may not be able to access in their home states.
 You can increase your career diversity, which allows you to set career goals without worrying about staying within state lines.

-Requirements for Nursing Compact States
+Requirements for Nursing Compact Participation

 States must meet certain requirements to enter the NLC, and nurses, too, must meet certain criteria before being given their compact nursing license.